What is the "digital divide"?

 While there is no single definitiion, the digital divide is commonly understood to be the gap between people with useful access to digital and information technologies and those with little to no access at all.

-Approximately 160,000 District hosueholds do not have broadband Internet
+Approximately 25% of District hosueholds do not have broadband internet service

 The average home broadband adoption rate of Wards 1, 2, 3, 4, and 6 is 85%

 The average rate in Wards 5, 7, and 8 is less than 65%

 District broadband adoption rates are correlated with income, education, age, and disability status

 Of the U.S. adults who do not use the Internet*:

 34% don’t think the Internet is relevant to them

 32% feel the Internet is not very easy to use